xwp/stream/readme.md

 **Coming soon:**

  * Multisite view of all activity records on a network
+ * Language support for Arabic, Czech and Slovak

 Built with performance in mind, Stream won't pollute your default posts table with records or slow down content querying on your site.